 It's best grown under the eves like this, protected from the rain; they are inclined to get blight.

-I have a photo of mint, a must for every garden, but I blurred it.
-I know nothing of the nutritional virtues of the herb, but I'm sure they are interesting; it tastes great in any case.
-Ah, World's Healthiest Foods, tell me that peppermint is the solution to an angry colon.
+I know nothing of the nutritional virtues of mint but I am sure they are interesting too; it tastes great in any case.
+Ah, World's Healthiest Foods tell me that peppermint is the solution to an angry colon[2].

 You can rustle up this easy pesto recipe in less than ten minutes, once you've assembled the ingredients.
-Obviously, if you're picking green peas from the garden, then shelling them will take extra time; that's where we call in the troops.
+Obviously, if you are picking green peas from the garden, then shelling them will take extra time; that is where we call in the troops.
 There is an amazing synergy of energy and ideas when you share a home with family.

 This is where the grandchildren cut their teeth on backyard permaculture.